Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Introduction

-Our second main result follows from the numerical calculations of the linear entropies associated with the reduced spin density matrices of the lowest eigenstates of the single-- and two--hole systems.
+Our second main result follows from the numerical calculations of the linear entropies associated with the reduced spin--density matrices of the lowest eigenstates of the single-- and two--hole systems.
 These calculations reveal that spin--orbit entanglement is rather weak in these systems; this implies that the single--hole orbital wave functions corresponding to different bands are approximately parallel (i.e., they differ by a multiplicative constant).
-This allows us to simplify the results of the Hubbard model, and to derive a simpler description of the single-- and two--hole states in terms of pseudospin--$1/2$ states.
+This allows us to simplify the results of the Hubbard model, and to derive a simpler description of single-- and two--hole states in terms of pseudospin--$1/2$ states.
 This demonstrates that linear entropies are a powerful tool for the analysis and the derivation of effective models for multiband systems.

 The rest of this article is organized as follows.
-In Section \ref{Sec: Single}, we discuss the single--hole states, from the method for their calculation, to the theoretical tools for their characterization and to the numerical results.
-In Section \ref{Sec: Two}, we do the same for the two--hole states.
-In Section \ref{Sec:Hubbard} we discuss our analytical 4--band Hubbard model, and we compare its predictions to the numerical results.
-In Section \ref{Sec: spin rep}, based on the strength of the above numerical results, we introduce the approximation of neglecting the spin--orbit entanglement, which allows to obtain from the Hubbard model a simpler pseudospin--$1/2$ representation of the single-- and two--hole states.
-Finally, in Section \ref{Sec: Conclusions} we summarize the main findings of this work.
+In Sections \ref{Sec: Single} and \ref{Sec: Two} we present the calculation and characterization of single-- and two--hole states, respectively.
+Section \ref{Sec:Hubbard} is devoted to the analytical Hubbard model and to the comparison between its predictions and the numerical results.
+In Sec.~\ref{Sec: spin rep} we introduce the approximation of neglecting spin--orbit entanglement, which allows to obtain from the Hubbard model a simpler pseudospin--$1/2$ representation of single-- and two--hole states.
+Finally, the conclusions are drawn in Sec.~\ref{Sec: Conclusions}.
 Further technical details related to the comparison between the numerical results and the 4--band Hubbard model are reported in Appendix \ref{App: numerical 2 holes vs Hubbard}.